 Nissan Leaf range extender and regenerative force improvement – LEAF Box

-- regenerative force at D mode can be increased by about 20% (from 20kW to 24kW).
-If you have version of Nissan Leaf with B mode - lucky you.
+- the regenerative force at D mode can be increased by about 20% (from 20kW to 24kW).
+If you have the version of Nissan Leaf with B mode - lucky you.
 But I can have B-mode even in the basic version of Leaf.

 - max power of Leaf can be increased from 80kW to 83kW (option).

 Until now all Leafs have simple “accelerator pedal (acc) position → power” transition.
 The position of an accelerator pedal is converted to power demand.
 This we can see at energy usage panel in the car, but I have verified that also with a chassis dyno.